VSA Partners celebrates 40th anniversary with exploration of design’s human impact

 The second pillar of the campaign, Scam Stories, is a social series built around the voices of real scam survivors—stories from people who’ve been scammed and are speaking up to help others stay alert.
 From concert ticket scams to spoofed customer service texts, people are sharing their experiences using #KeepItReal and #MyScamStory, and helping others stay alert in the process.
 Among the first to participate are actor Chris Carmack and his wife, performer Erin Slaver, who share how even they were misled.

 To help drive greater awareness of the value of Scam Detector, McAfee has also partnered with several popular influencers to educate their audiences about the rise in scams and how to stay safe.
-Look out for comedic and informative content from recognizable names such as Alexandra Madison (@alexandramadisonn), Theo Shakes (@theo_shakes), and Kristen Knutson (@callmekristenmarie).
+Look out for comedic and informative content from recognizable names such as Alexandra Madison (@alexandramadisonn), Theo Shakes (@theo_shakes) and Kristen Knutson (@callmekristenmarie).

-From surreal visuals to the real-life voices, every part of the campaign was designed to blend technology and empathy, showing how creative marketing can spark conversation, shift perception, and drive action.
-Keep it Real brings McAfee’s brand purpose to life in a way that feels real, human, and impossible to ignore.
+From surreal visuals to real-life voices, every part of the campaign was designed to blend technology and empathy, showing how creative marketing can spark conversation, shift perception and drive action. ”Keep It Real” brings McAfee’s brand purpose to life in a way that feels real, human and impossible to ignore.

 We’re thrilled to share that VSA took home a 2025 ANA REGGIE Award for our work with FactSet on the “Not Just the Facts” campaign.
 The REGGIEs—one of the most respected honors in brand activation—celebrate bold, creative campaigns that drive real business results.